Hello, beautiful blog readers.

 About This Blog:

 This blog is about me, my life, my sometimes craziness, my disease, and my current journey as a double-lung transplant recipient.
-It's also a celebration of everyone out there with CF (and other chronic illnesses) and all the mountains that they seem to move daily.
+It's also a celebration of everyone out there with CF (and other chronic illnesses).
 It's for you, inspired by you, and dedicated to you -- the community that keeps me writing, living, and breathing.

 Want to Contact Me?